 Regardless of whether you have a teacher or school or do not, progress is extremely limited if you are only practicing in the hour or so that you attend class in a week.
 I see a difference between new students who arrive “to check out tai chi” and then stay and students who “worked out with a friend or used a book/video” and now wanted to find a class.
 The second group sometimes has an advantage initially because they have already developed a self-practice and come back making gains every week.

 Can you learn tai chi from a book or video?

 It would be difficult to learn tai chi exclusively from a book.
 However, many have used books as a catalyst for their progress or as a continual way to deepen their knowledge.
 Here is a list of our favorite tai chi books.
+If you are learning tai chi on your own then a good video is critical to get the movements in order.
 These are the best to get you started.